-Determine what actions and/or activities will be used to best communicate the message and position of Timmerman with its target audiences, internally and externally. and who will be responsible for the planned activities.
-Also include the timeline and estimates for staffing needs and resources.
-Consider including information about the target audience, program objectives and program goals to make sure that each strategy and tactic connects to this information.
+Determine what actions and/or activities will be used to best communicate the message and position of Timmerman with its target audiences, internally and externally.

 Below is an example of the new MWC outreach plan that would be developed.
 (Remember, this is an internal document and should be as honest as possible.)